Support our work by becoming our Patron! Learn More

-SOP – How to control guest room keys in Front Office
+How to control guest room keys in Front Office?

-Purpose: It is the duty and responsibility of the front desk staff to ensure the right guest is given the key to his room and his safety and security pertaining to issuance of key is not compromised or violated during his stay in the hotel.
+Purpose: It is the duty and responsibility of the front desk staff to ensure the right guest is given the key to his room and that his safety and security about issuance of the key is not compromised or violated during his stay in the hotel

-Front Desk Agent should never give keys, room numbers, messages, parcels or mails to any person without first requiring appropriate identification.
+Front Desk Agent should never give keys, room numbers, messages, parcels, or mail to any person without first requiring appropriate identification.

-For Security reason hotels uses at least three types of keys, Emergency Key, Master key and guest room keys.
+For security reasons, hotels use at least three types of keys, Emergency Key, Master key, and guest room keys.
 Types of keys used may vary hotel by hotel but the process of handling them remains pretty much the same.

 1. Request for Guest’s last name and room number.

-2. Cross check the information given against by guest against the reservation details on the hotel software (PMS).
+2. Cross-check the information given by guests against the reservation details on the hotel software (PMS).

-3. If there any mismatch is the details provided then request for any valid photo identification like passport, Driving license, government ID cards etc.
+3. If there is any mismatch in the details provided then request for any valid photo identification like passport, Driving license, government ID cards, etc.

-Do not handover the room keys without proper authentication of the guest identity.
+Do not hand over the room keys without proper authentication of the guest’s identity.

 “We are doing this for your security and safety.
 We appreciate your understanding.”

-5. Only in an emergency situation can we use the information on the guest passport number, date of birth, address given to the hotel on arrival etc. to ascertain against computer’s record.
+5. Only in an emergency can we use the information on the guest’s passport number, date of birth, address given to the hotel on arrival, etc. to ascertain against the computer’s record.

-6. When in doubt with the identity and guest refused to be escorted to room, inform the Front office manager immediately.
+6. When in doubt about the identity and the guest refuses to be escorted to the room, inform the Front office manager immediately.

 If the Team Leader or Assistant Manager – Front Office could recognize the guest, give the duplicate key to the guest while reinforcing politely why we need to perform the identity check.

-7. Check if guest requires additional key or if he has lost his previous key.
+7. Check if the guest requires an additional key or if he has lost his previous key.

-8. If guest requests additional key, program a new key with duplicate code.
+8. If a guest requests an additional key, program a new key with a duplicate code.

-9. If guest has lost his previous key, program a key with new code.
+9. If the guest has lost his previous key, program a key with a new code.

 10. Present the new key to the guest